rebelsky/sams-assorted-musings-reflections/chair-vs-advisor.md

 > [Email from Registrar's office to department chairs entitled "Harris Center registration forum" and dated August 14, 2017 at 3:51:20 PM CDT]

-I don't know what makes me sadder: that the Dean's office would insist on prioritizing the chair's retreat or that they think all that happens with advisors at the registration forum is signing forms.
+I don't know what makes me sadder [5]: that the Dean's office would insist on prioritizing the chair's retreat or that they think all that happens with advisors at the registration forum is signing forms.
 I worry that this is yet another sign that the administration really has no clue about what we do.

-Were I still chair [5] and also teaching Tutorial [6,8], I know what my comment would be.
+Were I still chair [6] and also teaching Tutorial [7,9], I know what my comment would be.

 > I have a responsibility to my tutees.
-Would you prefer that I miss the Chairs Retreat or that I resign as Department Chair?
+I will therefore leave the Chairs' Retreat in time to talk to them before and at the Registration Forum.
+If my inability to attend that session of the Chairs' Retreat makes me ineligible to serve as chair, I am happy to step down from the position.
+Let me know whether or not that's the case [11].

 Of course, that's me.
 I would not require that my colleagues say the same.
-However, my experience suggests that many feel that way, even if they would not say it [10].
+However, my experience suggests that many feel that way, even if they would not say it in quite the same way [12,14].

+---

+*Clarification*

+I was angry about this issue the first time I heard about it in the middle of the summer.
+But folks talked me down, saying something like "Let's assume that no one has raised why this is problematic with the Dean."
+That's a reasonable comment; folks don't always think about the implications of their decisions.
+But faculty did raise the issue and this idiotic decision was still made [15].

 ---